Duke-Ocean-XPrize/buoy-yolo-model/README.md

 ## Usage example

 Run python system.py.
 Starts OpenCV.
 Find the buoy via Yolo.
-If buoy is too clone, find the markers on the buoy via Fiducial
+If buoy is too close, find the markers on the buoy via Fiducial

 ## Release History

 * 0.0.1
     * Work in progress- model built on images taken from around the Foundry.
-We need to rebuild model from above- like drone footage- preferably on water
+We need to rebuild model with images from above- like drone footage- preferably over water

 ## Meta